However, you need to switch it on to see this page properly.

 in the areas of mobile robotics and artificial olfaction.

-Research in Mobile Robotics is aimed at
+Our research in Mobile Robotics is aimed at

 autonomous and safe long-term operation in real world scenarios.

-Industrial relevance and technology transfer of our research results
+Industrial relevance and technology transfer

 is facilitated through collaborative projects with industrial partners